Contents

 Current relative humidity value:

-You will need to replace "ip_of_the_meter" with the IP address of the meter in your network.
+You will need to replace "co2_gadget_ip" with the IP address of the monitor in your network.
 As you will see below, the easiest way to see this address is in the "Info" menu of the CO2 Gadget.
 For example:

 http://192.168.1.201